Y0Coss/docs-fork/pages/public_cloud/public_cloud_network_services/getting-started-03-attach-floating-ip-to-instance/guide.en-asia.md

 ![confirm](images/confirm_disassociate_ip.png){.thumbnail}

-Once done, the Floating will be detached from the instance.
+Once done, the Floating IP will be detached from the instance and .

 #### Deleting a Floating IP